Takashi Takeuchi: Characteristics

-Takeuchi’s favourite artists are Yasuhiro Nightow, Takami Akai, Shou Tajima, and Yoshihiro Togashi.
+Takeuchi's favourite artists are Yasuhiro Nightow, Takami Akai, Shou Tajima, and Yoshihiro Togashi.
 He has been influenced by the manga Yu Yu Hakusho.
-During middle school he and his friend Nasu read and were inspired by Ken Ishikawa’s manga adaptation of Makai Tenshō.
+During middle school he and his friend Nasu read and were inspired by Ken Ishikawa's manga adaptation of Makai Tenshō.
 He is a fan of Shotaro Ishinomori.
-Takeuchi has been influenced by the work of Takeshi Obata, for example, he used the character Akari Fujisaki from the manga Hikaru no Go as the model for Tsukihime’s Satsuki Yumizuka.
-Takeuchi has also taken inspiration from anime: Fate/hollow ataraxia’s Caren Hortensia and Bazett Fraga McRemitz were based on Neon Genesis Evangelion’s Rei Ayanami and Wicked City’s Makie respectively.
+Takeuchi has been influenced by the work of Takeshi Obata, for example, he used the character Akari Fujisaki from the manga Hikaru no Go as the model for Tsukihimes Satsuki Yumizuka.
+Takeuchi has also taken inspiration from anime: Fate/hollow ataraxias Caren Hortensia and Bazett Fraga McRemitz were based on Neon Genesis Evangelions Rei Ayanami and Wicked Citys Makie respectively.
 Yoshiaki Kawajiri, and Yoshiyuki Sadamoto are also among his inspirations.